Frequently asked questions regarding permanent makeup

 Contraindications include but are not limited to: Blood thinners, heart medications, aspirin or products containing aspirin, medications for any disease like diabetes, lupus or any autoimmune disease.
 Also any vitamins or supplements that thin the blood would need to be stopped prior to your procedure but only with the consent of your health care provider.

-Why do some people take a Benadryl or antihistamine prior to their procedure?
+Why do some people take a antihistamine prior to their procedure?

 Any type of antihistamine will slow down the release of histamine in the procedure area.
 This serves a three-fold purpose:

 Always consult with your health care provider before taking any medication.
-If you take any medication do not drive to or from your procedure.
+If you take any medication known to cause impairment or sleepiness please do not drive to or from your procedure.
 Have someone drive you and pick you up.

 What will I look like after my procedure?

-Depending on how many times I had to go over an area to implant the pigment, your skin may show very little signs of trauma or may be swollen and red.
+Depending on how many times I had to go over an area to implant the pigment, your skin may be slightly swollen and red.
 If you have taken an antihistamine, your swelling will be less than if you have not taken any medication.
 You may notice swelling for 24-48 hours.
+This is mainly for eyeliner and lip procedures.
+Eyebrow swelling is barely noticeable (if any).

 The area will appear darker at first because of the blood and lymph that has been brought to the surface during the permanent makeup application.
 The procedure area tissue will crust a bit and this tissue will slough off usually within 5-7 days leaving you with a softer colour.
 The healing process depends on how healthy you are and how hydrated your skin is.
 The younger you are the faster you will heal and if you are older your skin will take longer to regenerate.
 All of this is explained in your paperwork at your consultation.